 Clear writing is a part of good management.
 You can’t have one without the other.
 How can people be enthusiastic about anything if they don’t understand it?

-They can pretend but how does that inspire motivation?
-They think they might know what something means but are afraid to ask.
+They can pretend to understand, but how does that inspire motivation?
+They think they might know what something means but are afraid of appearing ignorant if they ask.

-They hope it’ll become clear in time but it rarely does.
-And then it’s been going on for too long.
-They’ll look silly if they ask now.
+They hope it might become clear in time but it rarely does.
+And once it’s gone on for too long, it gets worse.
+If they ask now, they think they’ll look even sillier.

-Information is pumped out every second to satisfy the digital appetite.
+Information is pumped out every second to satisfy today’s digital age.

 Everyone becomes indoctrinated by jargon-infested nonsense and no one even recognises it as such.

-The hapless new staff member with professional fervour and unfamiliarity with corporate waffle, squints at the screen long into the evening reading lengthy email trails of gibberish in a frantic effort to understand.
+The hapless new staff member with professional fervour and unfamiliarity with corporate waffle, squints at the screen reading lengthy email trails of gibberish in a frantic effort to understand.

 They don’t know it yet but they’ve started the slow descent into quiet despair.